Skip to main content

 The Syncer updates the state within Slurm following NodeSlice changes.
 For example, when nodes are removed from NodeSets, these changes are reflected in the underlying NodeSlice(s).
 After detecting removed NodeSlice entries, the Syncer requests deletion of the corresponding Slurm nodes.
 Enable this functionality using the Slurm chart option .syncer.config.syncer.slurmNodeCleanUp.

-Slurm Node status
+Slurm node status

 The Syncer converts the current running, responding, and drain Slurm states into conditions and labels on the Pod.
-The conditions SlurmDrain, SlurmRunning and SlurmNotResponding mirror the state within Slurm.
-The reason for the drain is propagated into the Message for the SlurmDrain condition.
-The labels sunk.coreweave.com/running, sunk.coreweave.com/drain, and sunk.coreweave.com/not_responding are there to aid in dashboards that use metrics from kube-state-metrics and are not used for any logic within the Operator or Syncer.
-If a Slurm node is drained from within Slurm, that will propagate up to the Node as well.
-See NodeController for more information.
+The conditions SlurmDrain, SlurmRunning, and SlurmNotResponding mirror the state within Slurm.
+The Syncer propagates the reason for the drain into the Message for the SlurmDrain condition.
+The labels sunk.coreweave.com/running, sunk.coreweave.com/drain, and sunk.coreweave.com/not_responding aid dashboards that use metrics from kube-state-metrics, and aren’t used for any logic within the Operator or Syncer.
+When a Slurm node is drained from within Slurm, that drain propagates up to the Node as well.
+For more information, see NodeController.

-NHC Drain and HPC Verification
+NHC drain and HPC verification

-While this feature was implemented for CoreWeave’s particular environment, it can be used for similar workflows in other environments.
+Although this feature was implemented for CoreWeave’s particular environment, it can be used for similar workflows in other environments.

 Extra field